aaaaaa123456789/libplum/README.md

 The code in this branch includes `fuzz.c`, which is the fuzzing program (which mutates the input in various ways to create valid inputs of multiple forms for the library while maximizing coverage) and `fuzztest.c`, a program that manually invokes the code in `fuzz.c` for debugging and validation.
+There is also a program that executes a battery of tests, including manual tests not suitable for fuzzing, for coverage measurement.

+Test images are not included, since most test images available have copyright restrictions on them.

 Thanks to [nyanpasu64](https://github.com/nyanpasu64) for their help setting up the initial libfuzzer setup, still available on their fork of the library, from which this setup has been derived.